Storing JPA Entities

 }

-In the example above, the Employee entity class contains an address field that references an instance of Address, which is another entity class.
-Due to the CascadeType.PERSIST setting, when an Employee instance is persisted the operation is automatically cascaded to the referenced Address instance which is then automatically persisted without the need for a separate persist call for Address.
-Cascading may continue recursively when applicable (e.g. to entity objects that the Address object references, etc.).
+In the preceding example, the Employee entity class contains an address field that references an Address instance, which is another entity class.
+Because of the CascadeType.PERSIST setting, when an Employee instance is persisted, the operation is automatically cascaded to the referenced Address instance.
+The Address instance is then persisted without requiring a separate persist call.
+Cascading can continue recursively, for example, to entities that the Address object references.

-Instead of specifying CascadeTypejavax.persistence.CascadeType - JPA EnumDefines the set of cascadable operations that are propagated to the associated entity..PERSISTjavax.persistence.CascadeType.PERSIST - JPA Enum ConstantCascade persist operation individually for every relevant reference field, it can be specified globally for any persistent reference, either by setting the ObjectDB configuration or in a JPA portable way, by specifying the cascade-persist XML element in the XML mapping file:
+Instead of specifying CascadeTypejakarta.persistence.CascadeTypeDefines the set of cascadable operations that are propagated to the associated entity..PERSISTjakarta.persistence.CascadeType.PERSISTCascade the persist operation for each relevant reference field, you can specify it globally for any persistent reference.
+You can do this either by setting the ObjectDB configuration or, in a JPA-portable way, by specifying the cascade-persist XML element in the XML mapping file:

 <entity-mappings xmlns="http://java.sun.com/xml/ns/persistence/orm"